MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ```

 > [!TIP]
 > Instead of using a text editor to create your configuration.xml, we recommend that you use the [Office Customization Tool (OCT)](https://config.office.com).
-The OCT provides a web-based interface for making your selections and creating your configuration.xml file to be used with the Office Deployment Tool.
+The OCT provides a web-based interface for making your selections and creating your configuration.xml file to be used with the ODT.
 For more information, see [Overview of the Office Customization Tool](admincenter/overview-office-customization-tool.md).

 If you're deploying Microsoft 365 Apps by using the Office 365 Client Installation wizard in Microsoft Configuration Manager (current branch), you can set **Teams** to the **Off** position in the configuration UI.